lochan-DEV/web_development/README.md

 - [x] Selectors

 ## Structure
-- `HTML/` — notes on HTML concepts as I learn them
+- `HTML/` — notes on HTML concepts as I learn and practice  them
 - `CSS/` - notes on CSS as i learn and practice them